-- Reimbursement for the maintenance and/or wear and tear costs of general use vehicles (e.g., construction vehicles) and emergency response apparatus (e.g., fire trucks, ambulances).
-The only vehicle costs that are reimbursable are fuel/gasoline or mileage. - Equipment that is purchased for permanent installation and/or use, beyond the scope of exercise conduct (e.g., electronic messaging signs) - Durable and non-durable goods purchased for installation and/or use beyond the scope of exercise conduct
+Reimbursement for the maintenance and/or wear and tear costs of general use vehicles (e.g., construction vehicles) and emergency response apparatus (e.g., fire trucks, ambulances).
+The only vehicle costs that are reimbursable are fuel/gasoline or mileage.

+- Equipment that is purchased for permanent installation and/or use, beyond the scope of exercise conduct (e.g., electronic messaging signs) - Durable and non-durable goods purchased for installation and/or use beyond the scope of exercise conduct

 Exercise Costs Supporting Documentation: Provide copies of contracts, MOUs or agreements with consultants or sub-contractors providing services.
-Copies of invoices/receipts and canceled checks or general ledger for proof of payment and a copy of Exercise Plan (EXPLAN), After-Action Report/Improvement Plan (AAR/IP) and sign in sheets (if using pre populated sign in sheets they must be certified by the Emergency Management Director or Lead Exercise Planner verifying attendance).
+Copies of invoices, receipts and cancelled checks, credit card statements and bank statements for proof of payment and a copy of Exercise Plan (EXPLAN), After-Action Report/Improvement Plan (AAR/IP) and sign in sheets for conducted exercises (if using pre populated sign in sheets they must be certified by the Emergency Management Director or Lead Exercise Planner verifying attendance).